venu0245/Linux/backup.md

 ### BACKUP & RESTORE

-* To find the folder were we want to take backup & name to create a bakeup folder
+* find the folder were we want to take a backup & create a name backup file
 ```
  .du -h /etc
 ```
  ![preview](images/backup1.PNG)

-* To take the backup for the folder or file we can
+*  take the backup for the folder
  ```
  .tar -cvf /backup/read.md /etc
  ```